Kubernetes vs OpenShift: 5 Key Differences

 1. User Interface

 A sparking difference between the two is their user interface.
-Being an enterprise product, OpenShift has a better web-based user interface.
-And it comes pre-installed, by default.
+Being an enterprise product, OpenShift has a better web-based user interface that comes pre-installed by default.
 It provides a login page and a dashboard upon login from where you can manage all your resources effectively.

 The web interface of OpenShift also provides a way to manage roles and servers with just a few clicks.